nenes25/eicaptcha/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: You've got a problem with this module, open a new issue
 title: ''
 labels: ''
 assignees: nenes25